silvandiepen/recipes/spice/red-gyros.md

 # Red Gyros

+There are many variaties of "Gyros spice" this was inspired by my local "Gyros dealer".

 - [ ] 3 dried oregano
 - [ ] 3 garlic powder
 - [ ] 1 smoked paprika